ua-data7/introllms/docs/education.md

 Skeptics say chatbots harm learning, but they disrupt traditional tools like essay writing.
 With a shortage of 69 million teachers worldwide, could ChatGPT or Bard supplement or replace them?
-The launch of ChatGPT and Bard shows potential to replace some human tasks.
+The launch of ChatGPT and Bard show potential to replace some human tasks.
 Are teachers an exception?
 Can chatbots complete tasks currently done by teachers?
 What are the risks?
 How can teachers use ChatGPT and Bard to improve their practice and efficiency?